mila-iqia/Casande-RL/README.md

 The resulting metrics are located in `./ouput/config1/run_0/best_eval/BatchMetrics.json`.

 Please note that the `DSHM` metric used in the paper is called `DSF1` in the code.

+## Printing Interactions

+The folder [`notebooks`](notebooks/) contains a notebook which illustrates how to write down the trajectories followed by a given agent when interacting with a patient as well as wirting down the patient.